Convert TXT to LaTeX

 Frequently Asked Questions (FAQ)

-Q: How do I compile a LaTeX file?
+Q: How do I compile a LaTeX document?

-Q: Is LaTeX better than Word for academic papers?
+Q: Is LaTeX better than Word for academic writing?